Comprehensive 2018 Central North Dakota Waterfowl Season Summary (Sheridan County)

 After 17 years of waterfowl outfitting on our property, most of which was really rewarding, we are hanging up the waders -- calling it quits.
 Age and health issues have caught up with us and we are just not up to the physical task of lugging boats, blinds and hundreds of decoys around our 800 acres like we did 10 years ago (or five for that matter).

-Luckily our habitat and facilities are in better shape than we are so we are going to continue to offer some limited ranch access on a strict DO-IT-YOURSELF basis.
-We’ll continue to provide on-site lodging and amenities along with exclusive property access and you provide the rest – blinds, decoys, gear, grub, dogs etc. To compensate we will effectively cut our lease rate by 50% and plan to offer more flexibility regarding lease length etc. Importantly, hunters at Prairie Smoke Ranch will need to do their own scouting and blind/decoy placement.
-In this respect we can no longer cater to new or inexperienced hunters or older hunters as we have before.
+Luckily our habitat and facilities are in better shape than we are so we are going to continue to offer some limited ranch access on a DO-IT-YOURSELF basis.
+We’ll continue to provide on-site lodging and amenities along with exclusive property access and our hunters will provide the rest – blinds, decoys, gear, grub, dogs etc. Importantly, hunters at Prairie Smoke Ranch will need to do their own scouting and blind/decoy placement.
+In this respect we can no longer cater to new or inexperienced hunters or older hunters as we have in the past.
+To compensate we will effectively cut our lease rate by 50% and plan to offer more flexibility regarding lease length etc.

 Our thanks go out to our hard-hunting and safety-conscious PSR hunters, especially those youngsters who will carry on our waterfowl traditions and their parents who sacrificed to get them started on the right path.